harvard-lts/fits/README.md

 ### Tools

-Some of the tools that FITS uses are not bundled in the source tree, and are pulled in when Maven is run.
+Some of the tools that FITS is distributed with are not bundled in the source tree.
+Instead, they are pulled in when Maven is run.
 They are downloaded as part of the normal build process, but can also be installed directly using `mvn generate-resources`.
 Each tool that's installed has a pom file in the `tool-poms` directory that defines how it's installed.

 exiftool is installed using the script at `src/main/script/ExiftoolInstall` and is configured using the properties file `tools.properties`.

-Tika is installed exclusive through its pom file `tika-pom.xml`.
+Tika is installed exclusively through its pom file `tika-pom.xml`.

 ### Just